Canada indigenous ask pope for residential schools records | Education

 Canada indigenous ask pope for residential schools records

-Survivors of Canada's residential schools on Monday asked Pope Francis for unfettered access to Church records on the institutions where indigenous children were abused and their culture denied.
-Francis met for about an hour each with representatives of the Métis and Inuit nations, the first of four meetings this week with Canada's native peoples in what both sides have called a called a process of healing and reconciliation.

-Survivors of Canada's residential schools on Monday asked Pope Francis for unfettered access to Church records on the institutions where indigenous children were abused and their culture denied.
+Survivors of Canada's residential schools on Monday asked Pope Francis to guarantee unfettered access to Church records on the institutions where indigenous children were abused and their culture denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)